oskarhane/suber/README.md

 _No arguments_

 #### Returns `void`

-## Utility functions
-Functions to configure or extend the bus.

 ### <a id="applyMiddleware"></a> `applyMiddleware(fn)`
 Add middleware to Suber.
 All messages on all channels gets passed to the middleware.